o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 ## GoogleBenchmark

 For performance benchmarks of small pieces of C++ code, O3DE uses [GoogleBenchmark](https://github.com/google/benchmark/blob/main/docs/index.md).
-GoogleBenchmark is similar to GoogleTest, but the main difference between a test and a benchmark is the definition of failure.
+GoogleBenchmark is similar to GoogleTest, but the main difference between a test and a benchmark is the definition of _failure_.
 In most tests a pass/fail status is directly evaluated to a boolean state, creating an objective report of success and failure.
 Instead, benchmarks create a subjective performance metric.
-These metrics are most valuable when periodically recorded, to help detect trends over time and across code changes.
+These metrics are most valuable when they are periodically recorded to help detect trends over time and across code changes.
 The only objective failure during a benchmark occurs when the code fails to run or crashes.

 To configure a GoogleBenchmark library, use the [steps above for GoogleTest libraries](#googletest), with the following exceptions: